Massachusetts fugitive found living on shrimp farm in Guatemala after 31 years, police say

-ATTLEBORO, Mass.
-(WPRI) — After more than three decades, authorities have apprehended one of Massachusetts’ most wanted fugitives.
+After more than three decades, authorities have apprehended one of Massachusetts’ most wanted fugitives.
+KTLA’s sister station WPRI reports.

 Mario Garcia, 50, was found Wednesday living under an alias and operating a shrimp farm in Guatemala, according to Massachusetts State Police.